awsdocs/aws-request-signing-apache-interceptor/CONTRIBUTING.md

+## ⚠ Important

+This repository has been archived and is no longer accepting contributions.

 # Contributing Guidelines

 Thank you for your interest in contributing to our project.
 Whether it's a bug report, new feature, correction, or additional